DavidPeicho/davidpeicho.github.io/content/blog/unity-swift-integration/index.md

 Calling some native code from Unity can be done using [Foreign Function Interface (FFI)](https://en.wikipedia.org/wiki/Foreign_function_interface).

-All we have to do is to expose a function.
-Fortunately for us, the Unity code and the native code runs in the same process in the end.
-In order to be sure our function don't get mangled, we will simply need to annotate those function as `extern C`.
+All we have to do is to expose the functions we want to call.
+In order to be sure our functions don't get mangled, we will need to annotate them as `extern C`.

 Let's create two new files in the Unity app, in the folder `Assets/Plugins/iOS/`.
+After updating those files, you will need to re-build the Unity app.

+{{< hint info >}}

-After updating this file, you will need to re-build the Unity app.
-However, you can directly modify the XCode generated project if you want to iterate faster.
+For debugging purposes, I would advised to directly modify the XCode generated project if you want to iterate faster.

+You can edit the files in `unityapp/Build/iOS/Libraries/Plugins/iOS`.
+Those files are copied by Unity when generating the XCode project.

+{{< /hint >}}

 _NativeCallProxy.h_